Samravp/SamraVP/README.md

 I have proven experience working in a fast-paced and demanding environment and handling sensetive and confidential data.

-Possess a Bachelor of Business Economics from the University of Tabriz, Iran, and a Certificate in Data Analytics Bootcamp from Monash University, Australia.
+Possess a Bachelor of Business Economics and a Certificate in Data Analytics from Monash University, Australia.

 I love mining hidden gems located within large sets of structured, semi-structured, and raw data and drawing insightful visualisations to help senior managers make informed business decisions.